What Do You Need to Continue Breastfeeding?

 Find Breastfeeding Support While Pregnant

-Ideally, you will have someone to call before you have your baby so you can be prepared for typical breastfeeding.
+Ideally, you will have someone to call before you have your baby so you can be prepared for typical or common breastfeeding experience.
 Many people do not anticipate needing support, so it’s very common to call someone when you already think it’s too much to continue.
 Breastfeeding should not hurt, pain of any sort is your body’s way of saying something needs to change.
-We can make it easier.
+We can make it easier, but there are not enough CLC’s or IBCLC’s to meet immediate need, which is usually the case with a newborn.

 Many insurance companies offer 4-6 visits with a CLC or an IBCLC and the opportunity to receive a free breast pump.
 If you want to EBF, your hospital must offer support of that within 24 hours of birth, ideally sooner.